edgexfoundry/edgex-docs/docs_src/design/adr/013-Device-Service-Events-Message-Bus.md

 ### Message Bus Topics

-> *Note: The change recommended here is not required for this deign, but it provides a good opportunity to adopt it.*
+> *Note: The change recommended here is not required for this design, but it provides a good opportunity to adopt it.*

 Currently Core Data publishes Events to the simple `events` topic.
 All Application Services running receive all Events published, whether they want them or not.
 The Events can be filtered out using the `FilterByDeviceName` pipeline function, but the Application Services still receive all the Events and process all the Events to some extent.
 This could cause load issues in a deployment with many devices and large volume of Events.

 Pub/Sub systems have advanced topic schema, which we can take advantage of to filter for just the Events the Application Service actual needs.
 If the publishers of Events add the `Device Name` to the topic in the form `edgex/events/<device-name>` then the Application Service can filter for just the Events from the device(s) it wants by only subscribing to those `Device Names`, i.e. `edgex/events/Random-Integer-Device` .
 If persistence is require, Core Data will subscribe using the `#` wild card, i.e. `edgex/events/#` , so that it receives all Events.

-The Message Bus abstraction allows for multiple subscriptions, so an Application Service could specify it wants to receive data from only specific devices by creating multiple subscriptions. i.e.  `edgex/Events/Random-Integer-Device` and  `edgex/Events/Random-Boolean-Device` .
-Currently the App SDK only allows for a single subscription topic to be configured, but that could easily be expanded.
+The Message Bus abstraction allows for multiple subscriptions, so an Application Service could specify to receive data from only specific devices by creating multiple subscriptions. i.e.  `edgex/Events/Random-Integer-Device` and  `edgex/Events/Random-Boolean-Device`.
+Currently the App SDK only allows for a single subscription topic to be configured, but that could easily be expanded to handle a list of subscriptions.
 See [Configuration](#configuration) section below for details.

 Core Data's existing publishing of Events would also need to be changed to use this new topic schema.
 One challenge with this is Core Data doesn't currently know the `Device Name` when it receives a CBOR encoded event.
 This is because it doesn't decode the Event until after it publishes it to the Message Bus.
 The V2 API could be enhanced to require the `Device Name` in the HTTP header when content type is CBOR.